 2) Research and Development

 The firm claims to be the world’s best and most prestigious R&D center.
-It has carried out cutting-edge research in the fields of the pipeline, lubricant refinery alternative fuels, engine testing, and environmental sciences.
+It has carried out cutting-edge research in the fields of pipeline, lubricant refinery alternative fuels, engine testing, and environmental sciences.
 The company holds 554 patents filed in India and other countries.
 Its R&D center is situated on the sprawling campus of 65 acres located in Faridabad, India.
 The center has succeeded in generating economically ecologically, socially, and environmentally sustainable technological solutions.
 The center is focused on cutting-edge research within the areas of nanotechnology, coal gasification and polymers, and Petrochemicals.

 3) Strong Pipelines

 The company is home to 13,400 km of pipelines that cross-country transport crude oil and refined petroleum products as well as natural gas.
 The company recently completed 543 km of pipeline sections.
 The company is the owner and operator of two Single-Point Mooring (SPM) terminals situated in the high-seas of Vadinnar as well as three other SPMs located at Paradip that serve as anchoring pipeline systems for transferring crude oil off ocean tanks and to tank farms located on the shore.
 The company runs crude oil tank farms which have the capacity to be huge and assures smooth transport back to refineries via pipelines.